-The merchant receives a customer’s order and automatically relays the information to the manufacturer.
+The merchant receives a customer’s order and automatically relays the information to the dropshipping supplier, or manufacturer.
 The manufacturer is then responsible for packing, transporting, and delivering the product to the customer.

 Shopify is the best dropshipping-friendly ecommerce platform that has a lot of apps for dropshippers to take advantage of.

 With tools like Spocket and Oberlo, ecommerce business owners can automatically sync inventory levels between their website and manufacturer warehouse, find new products to sell, and export them directly to their storefront.

 If you’re interested in getting started with dropshipping, Shopify is your clear #1 choice.